-Valid as of version 01.02.zz (Device firmware)
+01.02.zz (Device firmware)

-Operating Instructions Proline Promass I 100
+Operating Instructions Proline Promass A 100 EtherNet/IP

-Coriolis flowmeter EtherNet/IP
+Coriolis flowmeter

-- Make sure the document is stored in a safe place such that it is always available when working on or with the device. - To avoid danger to individuals or the facility, read the "Basic safety instructions" section carefully, as well as all other safety instructions in the document that are specific to working procedures. - The manufacturer reserves the right to modify technical data in line with technological developments without prior notice.
-Your Endress+Hauser sales center will supply you with current information and updates to this manual.
+- Make sure the document is stored in a safe place such that it is always available when working on or with the device. - To avoid danger to individuals or the facility, read the "Basic safety instructions" section carefully, as well as all other safety instructions in the document that are specific to working procedures. - The manufacturer reserves the right to modify technical data without prior notice.
+Your Endress+Hauser Sales Center will supply you with current information and updates to these Instructions.